Farza03/tmp-rules/tmp-rules.md

 Using any kind of tool to change gameplay, including but not limited to using the in-game console, trainers or cheat engine in order to bypass the speed limiter, to jump hack, no collision hack or anything similar.
 Bypassing the server-sided auto kick system via save editing.
 Misusing features such as ghost mode to cause damage to others while connecting to the servers.

-**§2.2 - Ramming***
+**§2.2 - Collisions***

-Causing a collision with another player intentionally or due to negligence.
-Attempting to cause a collision by steering towards their vehicle.
+Causing or attempting to cause a collision with another player intentionally or due to negligence.

 **§2.3 - Blocking***